-- Work will be powered by a wider set of SAAS tools which are the best tools for the job to be done (v.s broal tools which may not be perfect for purpose).
+- Work will be powered by a larger set of SAAS tools which are the best tools for the job to be done (v.s a smaller set of broad tools which may not be perfect for purpose).

-- APIs and systems for information transfer between these tools will, and must get much better.
+- APIs and systems for two way information transfer between these tools will, and must get much better.

 - Companies will want to own and control their IP across these external tools systems.

 I think we will look back in a few years and realize that our systems for working in the cloud were outdated.
 In particular we are missing connective tissue between all the external SAAS tools that we rely on every day to power our work and collaboration.

 There are many startups and established companies working on aspects of these problems, but nothing I’ve seen is flexible enough to power work for every software development company in the world.
 I think more of the solutions need to be open source and focus on enabling companies to own their data.